 Domestic Violence Battery in Pinellas County, FL

-For our clients, entering a “guilty” or “no contest” plea is not an option.
-Instead, our clients want their charges dropped quickly so that they can seal or expunge any record of the arrest or prosecution.
+For our clients, entering a “guilty” or “no contest” plea is not a good option.
+Instead, our clients want their domestic violence charges dropped quickly so they can seal or expunge any record of the arrest and prosecution.

 The attorneys at Sammis Law Firm can help you at every stage of the case, including: